pharaox/carnalitas_x/README.md

 This mod is fully compatible with the *Slavery System: Disabled* and *Slavery System: Enabled* Carnalitas game rules.
 If the slavery system is disabled, all interactions and events introduced or modified by this mod will be disabled too, and vice versa.

 This mod is not compatible with the *Slavery System: Consensual Only* Carnalitas game rule.
 If this option is chosen, the effect will be exactly the same as with *Slavery System: Enabled*.

-### Compatibility with Total Conversion Mods

-Due to the changes mentioned in [Changes to Existing Council and Court Positions](#changes-to-existing-council-and-court-positions), this mod may overwrite changes to council and court positions by total conversion mods.
-For best experience, such mods now require compatibility patches.

-Compatibility patches for [Elder Kings 2](https://steamcommunity.com/sharedfiles/filedetails/?id=2887120253) and [Tales of Ireland](https://steamcommunity.com/sharedfiles/filedetails/?id=2453915294) are provided as separate downloads.
-I haven't checked compatibility with other total conversion mods, if you notice any issues please let me know.

 ## Changes to Carnalitas